jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.9.88 (2023/10/16) =
+* Add: Support of multi-environments with embeddings (only Pinecone environments for now, but more will come soon).
+* Fix: Various issues when using embeddings without namespaces.
+* Fix: Various other little issues.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.9.87 (2023/10/04) =
 * Fix: The mwai_context_search was not being always called.
 * Update: Many enhancements with the Embeddings to make them more flexible and powerful, with better error handling.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.86 (2023/10/02) =
 * Fix: Issue with model being overriden by the default model in the chatbot.